Victoria By-the-Sea

 lobster-barn-interior.jpg

-The Lobster Barn Pub & Eatery, makes, what my husband Eric and I believe to be, the best lobster roll on the island.
-It is tops with us.
-The lobster mango salad is yummy too.
+• The Lobster Barn & Eatery - My husband Eric and I are convinced this is the best lobster roll on the island.
+The lobster mango salad is also a favourite.

 PEI-lobster-love.jpg